 - MCM (primary outcome)

 - SGA

 - Preterm birth

+- Postnatal growth deficiency

+- Infant developmental delay

 For the assessment of pregnancy outcomes, pregnancies will be followed from ECD until the earliest of: disenrollment from the health plan, pregnancy end, or 01 September 2026.
-For the assessment of infant outcomes, infants will be followed from the date of delivery until the earliest of: disenrollment, 1 year of age, or 30 November 2026.
+For the assessment of infant outcomes, infants will be followed from the date of delivery until the earliest of: disenrollment or 1 year of age.